docker/labs/nodejs/4_single_host_networking.md

 f7d0de539edd        none            null
 ```

-**By default, Docker engine attaches each container to the bridge network (network id is d87b8fc4c466)**
+**By default (if no --net option is provided), Docker engine will attach each container to the bridge network (id d87b8fc4c466)**

 ## Default bridge network

-Let's run 2 container using the default bridge network
+Let's run 2 container using the default bridge network (without using --net option)

 ```
 $ docker run --name mongo -d mongo:3.2